icon-project/IBC-Integration/docs/adr/xcall.md

 This also allows dapps to have their messages secured by multiple protocols.

 The default connections are specified by and admin and can be changed at any time.
+The `_data` is limited to 2048 KB.
+The `_rollback` data is limited to  1024KB.

 ```
 /**
  * Sends a call message to the contract on the destination chain.
  *
  * @param _to The network address of the callee on the destination chain
- * @param _data The calldata specific to the target contract
+ * @param _data The calldata specific to the target contract.
+Max 2048KB
- * @param _rollback (Optional) Data used to specify error handling of a two-way messages
+ * @param _rollback (Optional) Data used to specify error handling of a two-way messages.
+Max 1024KB
  * @param _sources  (Optional) The contracts that will be used to send the message
  * @param _destinations (Optional) The addresses of the contracts that xcall will expect the message from.
  *